diegotyner/Vault-Deployment/content/Reading/Reading.md

 ### Research Paper Page:
 I organized this one separately.
-This main page is mostly for my actual *reading* reading, not my [[_Research-Papers|Reasearch Paper]] reviews.
+This main page is mostly for my actual *reading* reading, not my [[_Research-Papers|Research Paper]] reviews.

 ### Books
 Leisure
+- The Cuckoos Egg
+- Caramelo
+- Meditations

+More rigorous:
 - Thinking Fast and Slow
--

-More rigorous:
 - Cog Sci Book
 - [[ERP-Handbook]] - Steven Luck